 Our adventure with Forager Farm began in 2013 after returning home from 6 months spent managing a 100 box vegetable CSA in southeastern Australia.
 We returned knowing we wanted to continue farming.
 Other than family we weren’t particularly tied to putting down roots in North Dakota.
 But there was something undeniable about building on our dreams in the place where we grew up.
 There were wide open markets and opportunities we didn’t have anywhere else.
 We knew we’d have to work extra hard on educating our communities, that we’d maybe get strange looks or that many wouldn’t find it a good idea.
 But after four years of operating Forager Farm we know we are exactly where we’re meant to be.

-2017 will mark our fourth growing season.
-We sell our produce mostly through our Community Supported Agriculture program or CSA.
-Our 2016 season saw a rise in our wholesale market with the opening of the Bisman Community Food Co-op, strengthened relationships with local chefs and the ever growing Farm to School Program.
-We also returned to the BisMarket Farmer’s Market.
+2018 will mark our fifth growing season.
+We supply the community through local restaurants, food co-ops and farmer’s markets.
 In addition to the veggies, we sell our artisan sourdough bread and pre-baked pizza crusts at BisMarket.
 We occasionally sell farm fresh eggs and have rotationally grazed dairy goats for our household (for now ;).

 MEET THE FARMERS